If You Lead People, Read These Books Share:

 Tags: #HR #Leadership #ProfessionalDevelopment #bookreview

-We review a pair of books intended for HR professionals that will leave you amazed at how appropriate and useful they are be for anyone in a position of leadership.
+We review a pair of books intended for HR professionals that will leave you amazed at how appropriate and useful they are for anyone in a position of leadership.
 Learn why.

 This article reviews two books: HR on Purpose!!
 Developing Deliberate People Passion1 and HR Rising!!
 From Ownership to Leadership2 (yes, the double exclamation marks are intentional).
 The author is Steve Browne, Chief People Officer at LaRosa's, Inc., a regional pizzeria restaurant chain in the Midwest United States, published by the Society for Human Resources Management (SHRM).